Published Mar 26, 2024 · Updated Mar 15, 2026

 How does feedback shape assessments and group work?

-Assessment design magnifies the effect of feedback quality.
-In aeronautical and aerospace engineering, students’ comments on marking criteria are especially negative (−51.6), signalling a need to make standards transparent.
+Assessment design determines whether feedback feels fair and usable.
+In aeronautical and aerospace engineering, wider concerns about assessment methods in aeronautical and aerospace engineering sit alongside students' especially negative comments on marking criteria (−51.6), signalling a need to make standards more transparent.
 Publish annotated exemplars across grade bands, show how methods align to outcomes, and calibrate markers at the start of each cycle.
-For group projects, provide stage gates with brief, targeted comments on technical accuracy, teamwork and project management to support fair contributions and steady progress.
+For group projects, provide stage gates with brief, targeted comments on technical accuracy, teamwork and project management so teams can adjust before problems harden.

 Which support systems need strengthening?

-Students value a clear route to the right person when feedback is missing or unclear.
+Students use feedback more confidently when they know who can help and what happens next.
+They value a clear route to the right person when feedback is missing or unclear.
 Programme pages should signpost escalation points, and staff should close the loop when issues are raised.
-Short guidance on how to use your feedback within each module helps students translate comments into action and supports wellbeing.
+Short guidance on how to use feedback within each module helps students translate comments into action and supports wellbeing.

 How should institutions implement student feedback?